 Words from the chancellorThis morning, British Chancellor Philip Hammond said that Brexit “in any form” would leave the UK economy worse off.
 However, Theresa May’s deal remains the best option out of a bad bunch, he adds.

-The chancellor also said that the British economy would be “slightly smaller” as a result of her Brexit deal mainly because we’re going to be leaving the single market.
+“From an economic point of view, there will be a cost to Brexit as there will be impediments to our trade.”The chancellor also said that the British economy would be “slightly smaller” as a result of her Brexit deal mainly because we’re going to be leaving the single market.